 Making Online Mom Friends

 Enter online friendships.
-Yeah, yeah, we know- chatting online is no replacement for actual time spent with friends.
-But as motherhood has proven to both of us time and time again- you get what you get and you don't throw a fit.
-Some connections—even the so-called "not real life" internet ones—are better than none.
-We'd all love to have harmonious playdates at Starbucks while our well-behaved offspring sit politely in their chairs, daintily eating their petite vanilla scones while their mamas gab over lattes.
-We'd give anything for those daily, weekly, or hell- we'd take monthly at this point, Happy Hours with girlfriends.
-But let's be honest- many days we're unshowered, in our sweat pants, and a small person has just used our hair in lieu of a tissue.
-Ain't nobody got time for mom-dates!
-But that doesn't mean moms don't get lonely or crave
+Yeah, yeah, we know — chatting online is no replacement for actual time spent with friends.
+But as motherhood has proven to both of us time and time again, you get what you get and you don’t throw a fit.
+Some connections — even the so-called “not real life” internet ones — are better than none.
+We’d all love to have harmonious playdates at Starbucks while our well-behaved offspring sit politely in their chairs, daintily eating their petite vanilla scones while their mamas gab over lattes.
+We’d give anything for those daily, weekly, or hell, we’d take monthly at this point, Happy Hours with girlfriends.
+But let’s be honest — many days we’re unshowered, in our sweat pants, and a small person has just used our hair in lieu of a tissue.
+Ain’t nobody got time for mom-dates!
+But that doesn’t mean moms don’t get lonely or crave connection.

-- But DON'T go crazy with it.
-Nothing says creepy like the same person "liking" all your photos from 2 years ago the day after you "friend" them.
+But DON’T go crazy with it.
+Nothing says “creepy” like the same person liking all your photos from two years ago the day after you friend them.

-- But DON'T forget to pay attention to subtle cues: If you share the fact that your toddler pooped repeatedly during nap time, wait for a reply.
-If you're met with awkward silence and a swift subject change, retreat!
-If, however, she responds with, "OMG!
-Mine smeared poop all over the crib today!" then you're golden.
+But DON’T forget to pay attention to subtle cues.
+If you share the fact that your toddler pooped repeatedly during nap time, wait for a reply.
+If you’re met with awkward silence and a swift subject change, retreat!
+If, however, she responds with, “OMG!
+Mine smeared poop all over the crib today!” then you’re golden.
 Feel free to commence with future bodily waste disaster tales.
-If you comment that your child was a "stinker" today and she says, "Yes, but aren't they such blessings?" proceed with caution.
-You can decide whether this mom is your kind of uplifting, gratitude-minded gal or it's time to jump ship.
-If she says, "Stinker?
-I've got a better word for it," congratulations.
-You've found a soulmate with whom you can officially complain about your bad parenting moments- you may even be able to use your favorite profanities to refer to your children's abhorrent behavior- score!
+If you comment that your child was a “stinker” today and she says, “Yes, but aren’t they such blessings?” proceed with caution.
+You can decide whether this mom is your kind of uplifting, gratitude-minded gal or if it’s time to jump ship.
+If she says, “Stinker?
+I’ve got a better word for it,” congratulations.
+You’ve found a soulmate with whom you can officially complain about your bad parenting moments.
+You may even be able to use your favorite profanities to refer to your children’s abhorrent behavior.
+Score!

-- DO seek out mothers who are going through the same thing you are.
-Sometimes our IRL (that's "in real life" for those not up on their online vernacular) friends are at different stages than we are- they may not have kids yet, or may have older kids.
-Maybe they work, and you stay home.
-It's always helpful to find another like-minded mama dealing with sleep deprivation or preschool drama.
+DO seek out mothers who are going through the same thing you are.
+Sometimes our IRL (that’s “in real life” for those not up on their online vernacular) friends are at different stages than we are.
+They may not have kids yet, or they may have older kids.
+Maybe they work and you stay home.
+It’s always helpful to find another like-minded mama dealing with sleep deprivation or preschool drama.

 Online friendships can be extremely rewarding.
-You can connect with women you might otherwise have never met, sometimes even as your "old" self- you know- the one whose job description doesn't include wiping someone.
-We bonded over a shared blog project that later turned into a book- it's always nice to be able to use your non-mom brain when connecting with other women.
-Online friends can remind you that you're more than just a parent- you might be able to dust off some old skills and discuss common interests that don't include verbally eviscerating Caillou.
-(Not that that's not awesome, because it totally is.)
+You can connect with women you might otherwise have never met, sometimes even as your “old” self — you know, the one whose job description doesn’t include wiping someone.
+We bonded over a shared blog project that later turned into a book.
+It’s always nice to be able to use your non-mom brain when connecting with other women.
+Online friends can remind you that you’re more than just a parent, and you might be able to dust off some old skills and discuss common interests that don’t include verbally eviscerating Caillou.
+(Not that that’s not awesome, because it totally is.)